-The Company practises paper saving initiatives, such as encouraging employees to use duplex printing for internal documents and adopting environmentally friendly photocopying habit.
+The Company practices paper saving initiatives, such as encouraging employees to use duplex printing for internal documents and adopting environmentally friendly photocopying habit.
 Apart from reducing paper waste at source, paper recycling also contributes to conserving resources such as forests, energy and water.
 To efficiently recycle used paper, waste segregation and collection are particularly important.

-During the Reporting Year, a total of 0.015 (2021: 0.015) tonnes of paper with an intensity of 0.002 (2021: 0.002) tonnes per employee has been used for daily office operations.
+During the Reporting Year, a total of 0.042 tonnes (2022: 0.015 tonnes) of paper with an intensity of 0.004 tonnes (2022: 0.002 tonnes) per employee has been used for daily office operations.
 Paper recycling practice is engaged and promoted regularly to raise employees' awareness on conserving paper.